pritamps/pritamps.github.io/_posts/2017-08-11-week-1-intro-to-nn.markdown

 "Okay fine.
 What is the class of function that you use?", someone pipes in from the back.

-When neural networks were first being used, the [sigmoid][sigmoid] function was pretty popular.
+When neural networks were first being designed and used, the [sigmoid][sigmoid] function was pretty popular.
 The idea of a sigmoid function is to kinda-sorta simulate the behaviour of a switch (Y = 0 when X is negative and Y = 1 when X is positive), but with the property that is continuous and differentiable everywhere.

 These days however, the RELU (REctified Linear Unit) is much more popular (shown in the ugly figure below).
-Apparently, it works much better with optimization algorithms such as Gradient Descent 🤷‍, even though there is that obvious discontinuity in the derivative at X=0.
-Go figure.
-Maybe we'll figure this out some day in the future, you and me.
+Apparently, it works much better with optimization algorithms such as Gradient Descent 🤷‍, even though there is that obvious discontinuity in the derivative.
+Maybe we'll figure out how this works some day in the future, you and me.

 ![REctified Linear Unit]({{ site.url }}/assets/dl_week1/relu.jpg)
 *They could have just called it the RLU instead of RELU.
 Why the silly acronym?*